 All cables shall be supported 5 cm above the ground plane (except for interconnecting cables between enclosures of the EUT that are higher in the actual installation).

+Intermediate grounding points of overall cable bundles shields existing in the actual installation shall not be implemented in the EMC test set-up.

+For signal cable bundles, the overall shield, if present, and the individual shields should be bonded to the test set-up boundary to the EGSEs, either to the relevant edge of the metallic ground plane or to the access panel between the control room and the test chamber.

 Input power leads

 ECSS-E-ST-20-07_0080094